The Importance of Training

 Several courses are available online through the Boy Scouts of America.
 A complete list can be found on our Online Training page.
 The classes provide basic information on the great adventure that is Scouting.
 The most important course offered online is Youth Protection Training.
 This class provides specific information and guidelines for leaders and parents to work together to protect Scouts while offering a quality program.
 Youth Protection Training is required before an adult membership application will be accepted and must be updated every two years.

 In addition to online courses, the Council Training Committee works to provide onsite training specific to your leadership position.
 Training for some positions have a classroom and an outdoors portion.
-A listing of currently scheduled courses is on the Training Courses page.
-More detail for specific training is on the Position Specific and Outdoor Skills pages.
-Other training courses such as Aquatics, Powder Horn, NYLT, and Trainers’ EDGE are discussed on individual pages.
+A listing of currently scheduled courses is on the calendar below.

 The ultimate council-level training course for Scouters is Wood Badge.
 This course provides a global view of Scouting and takes participants through the Scouting program in the course of two weekends.
 The training is invaluable for all leaders and they come away with a better understanding of the program and learn skills that can help them be a better leaders, not only in Scouting but in life.

-Beyond Wood Badge is the adult Philmont Leadership Challenge.
-This national course immerses Scouters in a week-long outdoor experience centered around living the values of Wood Badge, including promotion of servant leadership.
+Beyond Wood Badge are the adult Leadership Challenge courses at the Philmont Training Center in New Mexico and the Summit Bechtel Reserve in West Virginia.
+Leadership Challenge immerses Scouters in a week-long outdoor experience centered around living the values of Wood Badge, including promotion of servant leadership.